Ginny & Georgia

 Ginny & Georgia is an American comedy-drama television series created by Sarah Lampert.
-It premiered on Netflix on February 24, 2021, and follows the life of thirty‑one‑year‑old Georgia Miller (portrayed by Brianne Howey) and her teenage children, Ginny (Antonia Gentry) and Austin (Diesel La Torraca), as they relocate to the fictional town of Wellsbury, Massachusetts.
-The show blends elements of teen drama, family dynamics, mystery, and darker themes.
+The series follows the life of thirty‑one‑year‑old Georgia Miller (portrayed by Brianne Howey) and her teenage children, Ginny (Antonia Gentry) and Austin (Diesel La Torraca), as they relocate to the fictional town of Wellsbury, Massachusetts.
+The series blends elements of teen drama, family dynamics, mystery, and darker themes.

-Upon its debut, Ginny & Georgia drew comparisons to Gilmore Girls for its quick-witted mother-daughter dynamic but carved its own path with a blend of heartfelt family scenes and dramatic turns.

-In April 2021, the series was renewed for a second season, which premiered on January 5, 2023.
-In May 2023, the series was renewed for a third and fourth season.
-The third season premiered on June 5, 2025.
+The first season of Ginny & Georgia premiered on Netflix on February 24, 2021, with a second and third season following in January 2023 and June 2025, respectively.
+In May 2023, the series was renewed for a fourth season.

 There were 52 million subscribers who watched the first season of the series for the first 28 days after its release.
-It has also prompted widespread discussion on themes like identity, mental health, family secrets, and moral ambiguity.
+Upon its debut, Ginny & Georgia drew comparisons to Gilmore Girls for its quick-witted mother-daughter dynamic but carved its own path with a blend of heartfelt family scenes, dramatic turns and events.
+It has prompted widespread discussion on themes such as identity, mental health, family secrets, and moral ambiguity.
 The casting drew attention after season 3, with media noting several teen actors were older than their characters.

 Premise

-Set in the quiet town of Wellsbury, Massachusetts, the show follows Georgia Miller's attempt to establish a new life for her family after years of evading trouble.
+Set in the quiet town of Wellsbury, Massachusetts, the series follows Georgia Miller's attempt to establish a new life for her family after years of evading trouble.
 Georgia, a free-spirited yet secretive single mother, seeks to provide stability for her children.
 Her daughter, Ginny, a mixed-race teenager, faces challenges fitting in and exploring her identity.
 Her younger son, Austin, adds humor but also family tensions.
 As Georgia's hidden past emerges, the family confronts secrets, lies, and moral issues from their earlier lives.